yaserBK/CompressionAlgos/README.md

-#Known Compression Algorithms
+# Compression Algorithms
 The goal of this project is to attempt to reproduce various compression algorithms in both C++ and Python.

 I will attempt to knock out as many of the following compression algorithms as possible:

-##Lossless Data Compression Algorithms
+## Lossless Data Compression Algorithms
 - LZ77
 - LZR
 - LZSS